SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <td> Copying data from deep internal tables </td>
 <td>

-- A deep internal table is table with [deep](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendeep_glosry.htm) line type, which means the table can itself contain internal tables as components, among others.
+- A deep internal table is a table with [deep](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendeep_glosry.htm) line type, which means the table can itself contain internal tables as components, among others.
 - The `BASE` addition does not delete the existing content.
 - See also the alternative `MOVE-CORRESPONDING` statements.